doronharitan/human_activity_recognition_LRCN/README.md

                                  --model_name add_model_name
 ```

-- Random Youtube video test mode -  testing the accuracy of the model in predicting the human action happening in a random youtube video (downloaded from youtube in mp4 format).
+- #####Random Youtube video test mode:
+  testing the accuracy of the model in predicting the human action happening in a random youtube video (downloaded from youtube in mp4 format).

   First the youtube video is down-sampled so the final FPS would be the same as the down-sampled train UCF-101 dataset.
 (This data pre-precessing could be: 1. 'live' meaning without directly running preprocessing_data.py and saving the down-sampled data.
 2. It could run in steps. first running the preprocessing_data.py and saving the down-sampled data and than running the youtube test mode )
   Than, similar to what happens in 'Diverse human actions video test mode' a sliding window of X frames (args.num_frames_to_sample) would be passed on the down-sampled video,